Your organization on NuGet.org

-An organization account has one or more user accounts as its members.
+An organization account has one or more individual (user) accounts as its members.
 These members can manage a set of packages while maintaining a single identity for ownership.

 Adding a new organization